OVERVIEW B&B Palazzolo

 So many guests have fallen in love with it (opened just 3 years ago) that La Foce started thinking how to satisfy requests for shorter stays.
 They finally decided to carry out a major renovating project involving the addition of three double rooms and four bathrooms and the convertion of the former stables into a large and comfortable dining and living room to accomodate the 14 guests.

 As from May 2016 B&B Palazzolo offers 7 rooms for bed and breakfast.
 The bedrooms are all very spacious and light, and each with an en-suite bathroom (both bath and shower).
 All rooms are painted in cheerful colours, often used here in the country.
 On the ground floor “Rosmarino” and “Oleandro”, both have a double bed.
 On the first floor “Azzura”, “Lavanda”, “Cipresso” equipped with a double bed and “Verde” and “Anemone” both can be made into twin beds or double beds.
-All 7 rooms have an en-suite bathroom.
+All 7 rooms have an en-suite bathroom and have air conditioning.
 Guests with limited mobility may rent one of the rooms on the ground floor with a lovely view of the Valdorcia clay hills.